JRodrigoF/JRodrigoFlores.github.io/_posts/2018-01-11-Thesis-Gene-expression-evolution-Drosophila.md

 ---
-title: '[Thesis] Using transcriptomes to search for positive selection and adaptation in gene expression of Drosophila species'
+title: '[Report] Using transcriptomes to search for positive selection and adaptation in gene expression of Drosophila species'
 date: 2018-11-11
-permalink: /posts/2018/11/Thesis-Gene-expression-evolution-Drosophila/
+permalink: /posts/2018/11/Report-Gene-expression-evolution-Drosophila/
 tags:
   - gene expression evolution
   - rna-seq